arvancloud/ar-ddns/README.md

 # Brief
 Some Times the origin servers don't have the static IP and their IP may change after a while.
 With this tool the user can update DNS record in ArvanCloud DNS service automatically.

-## Input
+## Options
-- User API Token available in ArvanCloud panel which can be found from https://npanel.arvancloud.com/profile/api-keys
+- -a User API Token available in ArvanCloud panel which can be found from https://npanel.arvancloud.com/profile/api-keys
-- User Subdomain.
+- -d User Subdomain
+- -i IP address (optional)

 ## Capabalities
 * Set DNS Record